 Costs for state inspections vary widely based on a few factors, including:

-- The type and age of your vehicle.
-Inspection requirements may differ by vehicle class and are typically more extensive for older cars.
+- The type and age of your vehicle — inspection requirements are typically more extensive for older cars

 - Whether the state requires emissions testing in addition to a safety inspection

 - Whether the state requires testing on a set schedule or offers one-year and two-year certification options

 - Your state’s fee schedule and regulations.
 For example, while the state sets inspection fees in New York, Pennsylvania’s inspection regulations require separate charges for the inspection and the certificate of inspection.